filecoin-project/specs/src/systems/filecoin_mining/storage_mining/_index.md

 `DetectedFault` is a miner-wide PoSt state when all sectors are considered inactive.
 All power is lost immediately and pledge collateral is slashed.
 If a miner remains in `DetectedFault` for more than MaxConsecutiveFailures, all sectors will be terminated, both power and market actors will be notified.

-`ProvingSet` is consist of sectors that miners are required to generate proofs against and is what counts towards miners' power.
+`ProvingSet` consists of sectors that miners are required to generate proofs against and is what counts towards miners' power.
 In other words, `ProvingSet` is a set of all `Active` sectors for a particular miner. `ProvingSet` is only relevant when the miner is in OK stage of its `MinerPoStState`.
 When a miner is in the `Challenged` state, `ChallengedSectors` specify the list of sectors to be challenged which is the `ProvingSet` before the challenge is issued thus allowing more sectors to be added while it is in the `Challenged` state.

 {{< diagram src="diagrams/miner_post_state_machine.dot.svg" title="Miner PoSt State Machine" >}}